rny0120691/Database_Normalization/README.md

 To run this project you can either:

    Run the MainClass.Java:

-	1. Input the schema from the console you want in the form of ABCDE and press Enter
+	1. Input the schema from the console you want in the form of ABCDE and press Enter.
 	2. Input the Functional dependencies from the console seperated by comma ex.
-AB->C, CD->E and press Enter
+AB->C, CD->E and press Enter.

 	ps.I have added a schema and functional dependencies as a comment at the start of the program in case you want to paste them to the console easily.